-On July 27, 2020, NMV delivered to the Company a purported demand letter for copies of certain corporate records of the Company related to the Company's margin improvement, revenue diversification, management compensation, director selection and review process, corporate governance, financing committee activities, and acquisition of Polaris Consulting and Services, Ltd., pursuant to Section 220 of the Delaware General Corporate Law (the "July 27 Demand Letter").
-Following receipt thereof, the Company assessed the July 27 Demand Letter and responded to NMV on August 3, 2020.
+On July 27, 2020, NMV delivered to the Company a purported demand letter for copies of certain corporate records of the Company related to the Company's margin improvement, revenue diversification, management compensation, director selection and review process, corporate governance, financing committee activities, and acquisition of Polaris Consulting and Services, Ltd., pursuant to Section 220 of the Delaware General Corporate Law.
 The Company is assessing the demand letter and will respond accordingly.
-On July 29, 2020, NMV filed an amendment to its Schedule 13D with the SEC attaching the demand letter and disclosing that NMV beneficially owned approximately 9.89% of the Company's outstanding shares of common stock, plus economic exposure through derivatives to approximately 0.90% of the Company's outstanding shares of common stock.
+On July 29, 2020, NMV filed an amendment to its Schedule 13D with the SEC attaching the demand letter and disclosing that NMV beneficially owned approximately 9.98% of the Company's outstanding shares of common stock, plus economic exposure through derivatives to approximately 0.90% of the Company's outstanding shares of common stock.